tudstk/palindrome-checker/README.md

 # palindrome-checker
-A simple JS app that check if a word/phrase/number is a palindrome.
+A simple JS app that checks if a word/phrase/number is a palindrome.